 First click on the “Validate Changes” button on the lower left side of the dialog box.
 After Altium has finished validating the changes that you are making by synchronizing the schematic data to the PCB, the “Check” column on the right of the dialog box will fill with green checkmarks indicating that those items and any schematic symbols that have successfully validated.
 Any items that do not validate will have to be investigated and corrected in order to get a fully synchronized design.

 Next click the “Execute Changes button.
 It will take Altium a moment to execute these changes, and you can watch the progress of the changes on the engineering change order dialog box.
 Once completed, all of the line items will have a green checkmark in the “Done” column as you can see in the picture below.

 The Engineering Change Order dialog box after validating and executing the change

-Congratulations, you have successfully transferred your design data from the schematic to the board.
+Congratulations, you have successfully transferred your design data from an Altium schematic to a PCB layout.
 You can close the engineering change order dialog box now and you will see your components placed next to the board outline in a similar fashion to the picture below.

-Schematic data has been successfully transferred to the layout and parts are ready to be placed
+Schematic data has been successfully transferred to the layout and are ready to be placed

 Before you can proceed with layout, there are still some more tasks to do.
 Thinking about your components and reference designators, gathering your required information on your components and confirming with suppliers is necessary.
 You will also want to configure the Printed Circuit Board for the physical stackup of board layers, the display of those layers, and the design rules.